csgillespie/efficientR/main.md

 1. Run the [code chunk](#DiagrammeR) at the end of this section to see the output.

-1. Bonus exercise: modify this code to create a basic Gantt chart of an R project you are working on.
+1. Bonus exercise: modify this code to create a basic Gantt chart for an R project you are working on.

 ## Package selection